 .elementor-889 .elementor-element.elementor-element-fc5bdc0 .uc-ajax-search__input-wrapper{ gap: 0px; } .latestPost .ue-meta-data{ margin-top: 20px !important; }

-In this article, we’ll dive into how you can introduce a new feature to your customers with strategic marketing campaigns and user onboarding initiatives ⬇️
+In this article, we’ll explore how to introduce new features effectively through strategic marketing campaigns and user onboarding initiatives ⬇️

 In-app communication includes messages delivered to users while actively using an app, whether on mobile, desktop, or a browser.
 Here are some in-app strategies you should consider when planning for your next launch to promote the new feature on your site and your product: